Community Singing Resources

 Upcoming Events

-Marv’s Joyful Voices Chorus 7-week non-auditioned community choir, Wednesday nights in San Anselmo, January 28th - March 4th including our open-to-everyone Opening Night with special guest Heather Houston, plus our season-ending open-to-everyone Big Sing on Saturday, March 7th with special guest Ríomas (previously known as Shireen Amini).
+Marv’s Joyful Voices Chorus 7-week non-auditioned community choir, Winter ‘26 Season, Wednesday nights in San Anselmo, January 28th - March 7th including our open-to-everyone Opening Night with special guest Amanda West, plus our season-ending open-to-everyone Big Sing on Saturday, March 7th with special guest Ríomas (previously known as Shireen Amini).

 Meetups With Marv — Selected events (led by some of his favorites) that Marv is attending; anyone and everyone can meet up with him near/at the venue an hour before start time to hang out, meet people you haven’t met before, talk about community singing opportunities or whatever, and enjoy a great show.
 The next Meetups are:

 Monday, February 2: Bobby McFerrin and Motion at The Freight in Berkeley.
 We don’t know how long this amazing 10-time Grammy-winner is going to be with us, so let’s listen to him and his friends do their incredible improvisational singing while we can, and maybe even sing along, too!
-Meetup at 11am at a location nearby TBD, show at 12.
+Meetup at 11am at Jazzcafè (across the street), show at 12.

 Daily Antidote of Song — Daily, on Zoom and YouTube, 9am Pacific.
 To honor the Solstice, I taught Debbie Nargi-Brown’s The Light That is You, my song Begin Again, and Batya Levine’s We Rise there on 12/21/24 (you can watch the recording here), and I taught my song The Human Heart there on 11/20/23, you can watch the recording here (although I forgot to teach the 2nd harmony!).